apify/apify-docs/content/academy/professional_scraping/solutions/actor_building.md

 > Learn more about dynamic pages in our [dynamic pages]({{@link dynamic_pages_and_spas/js_rendering_and_dynamic_pages.md}}) lesson.

+Additionally, if the job being done requires some sort of interaction with the page, PlaywrightCrawler/PuppeteerCrawler should be used, as CheerioCrawler runs out of the context of the browser.

 - Using Puppeteer, how can you extract data from a page without using jQuery/Cheerio?

 You can use functions such as `page.evaluate()` and `page.$$eval()` to run data collection code in the context of the browser and return it so that it can be used back in the Node.js context.

 - What is the default concurrency the SDK uses?
 Why this number?

 The default value for `maxConcurrency` is set to **1000**, which allows the crawler to scale up automatically to this threshold.
+Concurrency in the SDK is managed by the `AutoscaledPool`, which uses snapshots of the environment the actor is running in to see if it can launch more tasks than are already running (AKA **scale up**).

 - What is the difference between the RequestList and the RequestQueue?